Cosmological Analysis of Three-Dimensional BOSS Galaxy Clustering and Planck CMB Lensing Cross Correlations via

 It is worth noting that analyses of BOSS galaxy clustering using N-body based emulators \cite{Kobayashi21,Zhai2022,Yuan2022}, or similar simulation based techniques \cite{Lange2022}, also return constraints very close to our redshift-space result, with smaller error bars, though we caution that these constraints rely on far more restrictive assumptions about the small-scale behavior of galaxy clustering and thus have a larger systematic error.
-A more theoretically robust alternative for improving cosmological constraints from galaxy clustering is to also perturbatively model higher n-point functions; when the bispectrum is taken into account, ref.~\cite{Philcox22} find that their $\sigma_8$ constraint tightens to $\sigma_8 = 0.722^{+0.032}_{-0.036}$, a similar gain in constraining power to the addition of lensing information seen in this work.
-The bispectrum in principle breaks the $f\sigma_8$ degeneracy in galaxy clustering and can provide $\sigma_8$ information beyond that in the velocities; curiously, this nonlinear information also prefers (slightly) lower $\sigma_8$ than the linear RSD alone.
-Higher-order statistics and cross correlations with nonlinear matter through lensing yield competitively tight constraints on cosmological parameters, and will provide complimentary clustering information in upcoming surveys useful both as internal consistency checks and probes of new physics beyond the standard, linear redshift-space distortions traditionally probed by spectroscopic surveys.